Hitting the bullseye: Target visualization in Power BI for different audiences

 There are many visuals in the AppStore to visualize a target; for the purpose of this article, I have selected two that I find useful.
 Remember that most AppStore visuals require (paid) licenses.
 The great advantage of these visuals is that they offer the opportunity to visualize data in ways that are impossible with the standard visuals in Power BI.

 - The first example is a dumbbell column chart from Nova Silva (also available as a bar chart visual).
 This is a great visual to understand the distance to a (flexible) target.
 You can change the color of the different data points and the icon.
 In this case, I chose green and red to indicate a missed or hit target.
-However, since some people can’t see the difference between red and green due to color blindness, I chose an arrow as an icon; up means the target is hit, and down implies the target is missed.
+Since some people cannot distinguish between red and green due to color blindness, I chose an arrow icon instead.

 - The second visual is a lipstick chart by Nova Silva, it is also available as a bar chart.
 This type of chart simplifies the comparison of two values, such as the target and the actual result.
 With conditional formatting, you can alter the colors shown in the visual.